Our Mission

 2020

 Mabel Lee Hall was demolished in the spring to make way for Carolyn Pope Edwards Hall, the new home to the College of Education and Human Sciences.
-Upon completion, The project was completed by fall of 2022 and featured new classrooms, meeting spaces, offices, labs, and a 400-seat auditorium.
+Upon completion in August 2022, the building featured new classrooms, meeting spaces, offices, labs, and a 400-seat auditorium.

 2022

-Construction of Carolyn Pope Edwards Hall was completed over the summer and by early September, the Exercise Physiology Lab relocated to the new building from Neihardt Hall.
+Construction of Carolyn Pope Edwards Hall was completed over the summer and by early September, Dr. Terry Housh and the Human Performance and Body Composition labs were relocated to the new building from Neihardt Hall.

 2024